deltachat/delta.chat-kaiOs/README.md

 - soft left/right to scroll
 - enter send message
 - longpress enter to add attachment
+- if the attachment panel is open and you don't want to take any action, you can close it with backspace
 - backspace come back to chat-list